PayButton/wordpress-plugin/README.txt

 == Changelog ==

 = 3.2.0 (2025/05/21) =
-* Sanitized and validated cookies and data
+* Sanitized and validated cookies and data.
-* Fixed nonce logic in Content & Customers page
+* Fixed nonce logic in Content & Customers page.

 = 3.1.0 (2025/05/10) =
 * Added nonce verification and user capability checks for enhanced security.